HenriqueNPinho/FEUP-LBAW/er.md

 In order to start using our application a company must first register an account.
 The company's system administrator can send email invitations to their workers, after which they are prompted to create an account to start using the platform or use an existing account (this accounts for the possibility that a user has used our platform before to work on a different company, but was using the same email address).
 From that point on, the user needs to use their credentials to access the platform.

 Different user types have different permissions.
-The existing types are: guests and authenticated users, which includes general, project members and administrators.
+The existing types are: visitors, authenticated users and the administrator.
+Authenticated users can also be project members, post authors and project coordinators.

-Guests are only able to authenticate themselves.
+Visitors are only able to authenticate themselves and view public information.

 General authenticated users are able to create new and view current projects and are able to manage their projects by accepting/declining new invitations and by marking some as favorites.

 Project members within a project are able to view, modify, add, delete, comment and implement tasks and assign them to other collaborators.
 They are also able to browse and post to the message forum and are able to search for tasks and other collaborators and managers.
 Whoever posts to the forum may edit and delete the post.

-Project managers, besides having every permission a project member has, are able to moderate by adding or removing members from each project and promoting them to managers.
+Project coordinators, besides having every permission a project member has, are able to moderate by adding or removing members from each project and promoting them to coordinators.
 They can also edit some project details and archive the project itself.

 Every user within a project receives notifications when: a new member joins the project, a user is promoted/demoted, a task is assigned to him and when an assigned task is completed if the user is a project manager or if he’s assigned to that task.

-Administrator may browse for a project and read its details.
+The Administrator may browse through projects and read their details.

 ---